Aesthetic Dentistry

 Dental insurance typically does not cover the cost of cosmetic procedures like dental whitening since it is considered an elective treatment.
 However, it's advisable to check with your insurance provider to understand their specific coverage policies.

 Dental whitening products contain active ingredients, typically hydrogen peroxide or carbamide peroxide, which penetrate the tooth enamel and break down the stains.
-This process helps to lighten the color of the teeth and achieve a whiter smile.
+This process helps to lighten the color of the teeth and achieve a brighter smile.

 When used correctly, dental whitening should not damage your teeth.
 However, excessive or improper use of whitening products may cause tooth sensitivity, gum irritation, or enamel erosion.
 It's best to consult with a dentist before starting any whitening treatment.